sanette/bogue/README.md

 ## Installing on Windows

-Due to some issues with SDL on Windows, in case the above doen't work for you, you can try:
+Ocaml+SDL on Windows can be tricky; in case the above dosen't work for you, you can try:

 ```bash
 opam pin https://github.com/sanette/tsdl.git